flatiron/blacksmith/topics/the-console-module/article.md

      console.log('This script is:', __filename);
      console.log(__filename, process.title, process.argv);

 The first, simplest example just prints the provided string to `stdout`.
 It can also be used to output the contents of variables, as evidenced in #2; furthermore, `console.dir()` is called on any objects passed in as arguments, enumerating their properties.

 NODE.JS PRO TIP:
-`console.log()` accepts printf-style format strings!
-This is more advanced, but worth mentioning briefly.
+`console.log()` accepts three format characters, `%s`, `%d`, and `%j`.
+These format characters can be used to insert string, integer, or JSON data into your output - the order of format characters must match the order of arguments.

-     var name = 'Harry';
+     var name = 'Harry',
+         number = 17,
+         myObj = {
+           propOne: 'stuff',
+           propTwo: 'more stuff'
+         };
-     console.log('My name is %s', name);
+     console.log('My name is %s, my number is %d, my object is %j', name, number, myObj);

 `console.dir()`, as mentioned above, is an alias for `util.inspect()` - it is used to enumerate object properties.
 [Read More](link to util.inspect article)